Bioforest-project/species/r/README.md

-# Scripts
+# R
 Sylvain Schmitt -
-Oct 15, 2024
+Oct 16, 2024

-This folder will contains all scripts for species all analyses.
-In
+This folder will contains all R scriptswith R functions for all analyses .
+In particular:
-particular:

 - `...`